 The judges in the 35th District Court are intense, and they take criminal offenses very seriously.
 This is not one of those courts where you can slip in and out with a slap on the wrist and a fine.
 They have a strong focus on providing a deterrent to discourage re-offending.
 This court has two specialty courts: Sobriety Court and Domestic Violence Court.
-Specialty courts are designed with the purpose of avoiding re-offending.
+Specialty courts are designed to avoid re-offending.
 Your best defense against a tough sentence, even jail time, is having a great criminal defense lawyer by your side.

 Top Retained Criminal Defense Is Critical

 The 35th District Court judges are known for being tough and crime.
 Having a zealous advocate by your side is your best chance at achieving an outstanding outcome, including the possibility of reduced or dismissed charges and avoiding incarceration.
-Trying to maneuver through this court with a court-appointed attorney, a budget lawyer, or an inexperienced counsel will put your freedom in jeopardy.
+Trying to maneuver through this court with a court-appointed attorney, a budget lawyer, or an inexperienced attorney will put your freedom in jeopardy.
 Having a criminal defense attorney that is highly respected by this court and understands these judges will put the odds in your favor.